Handling API Timeouts in Batch OSM Routing

 return hashlib.sha256(json.dumps(coords, sort_keys=True).encode()).hexdigest()[:12]

-def validate_response(response):
+def _is_recoverable(response):

-return response.status_code in {429, 502, 504}
+return hasattr(response, 'status_code') and response.status_code in {429, 502, 504}

 @retry(

-retry=(retry_if_exception_type((Timeout, ConnectionError)) | retry_if_result(validate_response)),
+retry=(retry_if_exception_type((Timeout, ConnectionError)) | retry_if_result(_is_recoverable)),

 wait=wait_exponential(multiplier=1, min=2, max=30),